Payroll Help

 Background

-Patriot Software will calculate this tax for all payroll customers, and collect, deposit and file this tax for Full Service Payroll customers.
+Patriot Software will calculate this tax for all payroll customers, and collect, deposit and file this tax for Full Service Payroll customers who have completed their tax service setup.

-• If you have 10 or more employees, contribute a matching 0.45% up to the Social Security wage base.
+• Employers with 10 or more employees contribute 50% (0.44% ) of wages per employee up to the Social Security wage base.

-To determine if you have 10 or more employees, count the number of employees (across multiple states) you have on your payroll for a total of 20 or more calendar workweeks in the preceding calendar year.
-If you have 10 or more employees who worked 20 or more weeks in all of 2022, you are responsible for the full 0.9% per employee.
+Lookback period: To determine if you have 10 or more employees, count the number of employees (across multiple states) you have on your payroll for a total of 20 or more calendar workweeks in the preceding calendar year.
+If you have 10 or more employees who worked 20 or more weeks in all of 2025, you are responsible for the full 0.88% per employee.

 Here’s a breakdown of Colorado FAMLI premiums: